abourdon/powerapi-akka/README.md

 ### Based on the first request, how can I display CPU energy information into a chart too?

-Based on the previous code, we simply have to add a new `Listener` that is able to display CPU energy information into a chart.
+Based on the previous code, we simply have to add a new `Listener` which will be able to display CPU energy information into a chart.
-PowerAPI integrates a `Listener` using the [JFreeChart](http://www.jfree.org/jfreechart "JFreeChart") implementation.
+PowerAPI integrates a `Listener` using the [JFreeChart](http://www.jfree.org/jfreechart "JFreeChart") Java graph library.
 So let's add it to the PowerAPI system:

 ``` scala
 PowerAPI.startMonitoring(